 - Wearing a kurta or loose shirt and trousers/jeans are perfect

-- Don’t walk around Varanasi alone at night – it’s best to be back at your hotel by evening or 20.00
+- Don’t walk around Varanasi alone at night – it’s best to be back at your hotel by nightfall and eat dinner there

 - If you would rather have company, take a day tour or pre-arrange a boat trip with other travellers via your accommodation

-- Don’t stay in mixed dorms if you are staying in hostels – book a private room or an all-female dorm
+- Don’t stay in mixed dorms if you are staying in hostels (as these are 99.9% men) – book a private room or an all-female dorm

-- Especially if you’re staying in cheaper accommodation, make sure your room door locks securely
+- Especially if you’re staying in budget accommodation, make sure your room door locks securely and check for ‘spyholes’

 How to Have a Good Varanasi Boat Trip Experience